opentok/opentok-ios-sdk-samples/2.Lets-Build-OTPublisher/README.md

 The [ViewController](Lets-Build-OTPublisher/ViewController.m) for this application is a near-identical clone of the previous, with text substitutions for our newly-minted example publisher and subscriber classes.
-Notice how a majority of the calls we are making into the OpenTok SDK classes is declared on the core classes, OTPublisherKit and OTSubscriberKit.
+Notice how a majority of the calls we are making into the OpenTok iOS SDK classes is declared on the core classes, OTPublisherKit and OTSubscriberKit.
 Extending those core classes as we have done in this example is as simple as defining a few simple interfaces, and plugging everything in at runtime.
-We hope that this new class hierarchy will give you some ideas for how to extend the core functionality of the OpenTok SDK to meet your application needs.
+We hope that this new class hierarchy will give you some ideas for how to extend the core functionality of the OpenTok iOS SDK to meet your application needs.

 [1]: https://code.google.com/p/webrtc/source/browse/trunk/talk/app/webrtc/objc/